“she’s got red lipstick and a bright pair of shoes

 and she’s got knee high socks what to cover a bruise …”

 — Andrew Bird

-Dreamer, dancer, photographer, writer, singer, guitar-player, laugher, leaper, stranger, searcher, nap-taker, baker, wine-drinker, deep-thinker, painter, poet, gunslinger, talker, magician, visionary, superhero, surrealist, cat-lover, kite-flyer, star-gazer, nite-driver, spangle-maker, beekeeper, teacher, yogi, alchemist, witch, cartographer, in search of like-minded, cut-clothed, passionate people with integrity & clarity who believe in the fundamental interconnectedness of all things.
+Dreamer, gardener, writer, photographer, singer, guitar-player, laugher, leaper, stranger, searcher, nap-taker, baker, wine-drinker, deep-thinker, painter, poet, gunslinger, talker, magician, visionary, superhero, surrealist, cat-lover, kite-flyer, star-gazer, nite-driver, spangle-maker, beekeeper, teacher, yogi, alchemist, witch, cartographer, in search of like-minded, cut-clothed, passionate people with integrity & clarity who believe in the fundamental interconnectedness of all things.

 A former childhood Navy-brat born on Whidbey Island in Oak Harbor Washington, Andrea now lives near a dormant cinder cone in the South Tabor neighborhood of Portland Oregon, tending to a big garden with her creative partner in crime, David, and their two cats Bengal cats, Xander and Willow (yes, named for Buffy The Vampire Slayer characters).
 She’s a graduate of Portland State University with a BS in psychology, loves the wild landscapes of nature, science, technology and mind, enjoys singing while cooking, practicing yoga, taking photos, and is constantly seeking to carve out hours from the day to reflect and write.

 Andrea finds inspiration for her writing in every day observations, overheard conversations, inexplicable kismet and the magical meetings and happenstances that occur while being present.